All In (2025): Storylines

 At Dynasty in April, Adam Cole defeated Daniel Garcia to win the AEW TNT Championship.
 After Double or Nothing in May, Cole began a feud with Kyle Fletcher over the title, with Cole defeating Fletcher via disqualification on the May 28 episode of Dynamite.
 At Collision 100 on July 5, Fletcher defeated Garcia to become the #1 contender for the AEW TNT Championship at All In.
 However, during the All In Zero Hour pre-show, it was confirmed by AEW president Tony Khan that Cole was legitimately injured and could not be cleared for his TNT Championship defense.
 The match was subsequently changed to a four-way match for the vacant title between Fletcher, Garcia, Dustin Rhodes, and Sammy Guevara.

 On the June 25 episode of Dynamite, the newly formed tag team of JetSpeed ("Speedball" Mike Bailey and Kevin Knight) defeated Ricochet and AR Fox.
-After the match, JetSpeed called out the AEW World Tag Team Champions, The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) and challenged them to a match at All In, before being ambushed from behind by them.
+After the match, JetSpeed called out the AEW World Tag Team Champions, The Hurt Syndicate (Bobby Lashley and Shelton Benjamin), and challenged them to a match at All In, before being ambushed from behind by them.
 The match was subsequently made official for All In.
 On the July 5 episode of Collision, it was confirmed that The Patriarchy (Christian Cage and Nick Wayne) would also be in the match, making it a three-way tag team match.

-At the AEW Spring BreakThru special episode of Dynamite on April 16, The Opps (Samoa Joe, Katsuyori Shibata, and Powerhouse Hobbs) defeated Death Riders (Claudio Castagnoli, Jon Moxley, and Wheeler Yuta) to win the AEW World Trios Championship (Moxley was filling in for a legitimately injured Pac).
+At Dynamite: Spring BreakThru on April 16, The Opps (Samoa Joe, Katsuyori Shibata, and Powerhouse Hobbs) defeated Death Riders (Claudio Castagnoli, Wheeler Yuta, and Jon Moxley; the latter was filling in for a legitimately injured Pac) to win the AEW World Trios Championship.
 On May 14 at Dynamite: Beach Break, Moxley successfully defended the AEW World Championship against Joe in a Steel Cage match after interference from the Death Riders and Gabe Kidd.
 This led to an Anarchy in the Arena match at Double or Nothing between The Opps' team and the Death Rider's team, where the former team won despite Kidd's interference.
 On July 5 at Collision 100, Castagnoli and Yuta challenged The Opps for their AEW World Trios Championships at All In.
-On the July 9 episode of Dynamite, Kidd returned, and it was subsequently confirmed on the same episode that the title match was official and that Kidd would take Pac's place.
+On the July 9 episode of Dynamite, Kidd returned, and it was subsequently confirmed on the same episode that the title match was official with Kidd teaming with Castagnoli and Yuta.